 By using a nitrogen generator in conjunction with a vent to purge the pipe network of the corrosive oxygen gas, corrosion in the system could be effectively stopped.
 Immediately, ECS launched a nitrogen-based corrosion control system and began to sell a line of nitrogen generators for fire protection.

 ECS produces nitrogen generators that are economical, compact, and user friendly.
 Unlike other nitrogen generators manufactured for use in the fire protection industry, ECS nitrogen generators do not require nitrogen storage tanks or desiccant air dryers.
 The ECS wall-mount nitrogen generator series requires no floor space, can provide nitrogen for up to 2,000 gallons of sprinkler volume and contains an integral compressor that will meet the NFPA 13 fill requirement for up to 560 gallons at 40 psig.

 The largest ECS nitrogen generator is floor mounted with the ability to provide nitrogen for up to 22,500 gallons of sprinkler volume while the associated stand-alone compressor will meet the NFPA 13 fill requirement for 2,025 gallons at 40 psig.
 By design, the only maintenance required for the nitrogen generator is an annual filter change.

-Using a nitrogen generator as an alternative to an air compressor as a source of supervisory gas can eliminate corrosion in a dry or pre-action fire sprinkler system.
-ECS nitrogen generators are FM Approved, UL 508A listed and are allowed by the NFPA to be used as a source of supervisory gas.
-ECS produces nitrogen generators that are economical, compact and user friendly.
+ECS nitrogen generators are FM Approved, UL 508A listed, and are allowed by the NFPA to be used as a source of supervisory gas.
+Learn more about ECS nitrogen generators below.